By Taylor J.

 Prior to learning about ADHD, my greatest fear was “playing God,” or violating my husband’s autonomy.

 It’s ill-advised to try molding a person into our idea of the perfect mate.
 There is a difference, however, between accepting people and letting them wallow so deeply in their dysfunction that they never have a chance to discover who they truly are beneath the weight of their symptoms.”[Emphasis mine.]

 Chapter 13 covers many more fears about an ADHD diagnosis.

 Please, if you don’t read a single other chapter of the book, come back for next time’s discussion on “Biological Denial.”
 This chapter truly changed how I interacted with my husband and helped strengthen my resolve to get him effective treatment.
 Treatment can be life-changing.

-For this chapter’s discussion points on ADHD and Denial:
+Discussion points on ADHD and Denial:

 - What types of denial or resistance to the diagnosis (yours or your partner’s) has your partner communicated to you?